scholesy1982/learningMatlabFromDenis/aToZ-intro/01-firstSteps.md

 ``+``, ``-``, ``.^``, ``( )``, ``:``, ``whos``, ``openvar``

+**READ UP TO AND INCLUDING SECTION 0.6 IN THE GUIDE BEFORE ATTEMPTING THESE EXERCISES**

 The following are really the most basic "exercises" to get everyone started on doing simple maths on the command line.
 Nothing particularly exciting here, apart from the last couple of exercises that are a bit more maths-y (but not particularly Matlab-heavy).

 In the command prompt, try to work out the following: